grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 * [ ] remove contractions from Hemi dialog
 * [ ] hatch in Prospect sail is at top of _control room_ not sail
 * [ ] maybe they refer to the bottomless deep as 'the hole'
+* [ ] remove any references to jesus or christ or heaven --- there is no heaven, only hell.
+A submariner either ends up in hell, or escapes it.
+	* [ ] no god-damning either: there is no god
+* [ ] make sure any compass bearing degrees references are oriented to the globe, not relative to the boat
 * [ ] add 'sail' label to diagrams (since it's a technical term you use often in the book)
 * [ ] add 'racks' to labels on diagram? (since it's a technical term you use often in the book)
 * [ ] cargo bay or cargo hold?
 (Fix on diagram too)